x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

    b.
 [Visual C++ Redistributable Package for Visual Studio 2012](https://www.microsoft.com/download/details.aspx?id=30679)

-      ***Notes**
+      > [!NOTE]
+      >

-      - The system requirements for the Visual C++ redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      > - The system requirements for the Visual C++ redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      >
-      - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
+      > - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).

 ## Windows Server 2012 and Windows Server 2012 R2 prerequisites for Exchange 2016